pmcharrison/psynet-mirror/docs/introduction/command_line.rst

     bash docker/psynet debug local

-If you are running PsyNet via a local Python environment, you omit the ``bash docker/`` and just write commands like this:
+If you are running PsyNet via virtualenv, you omit the ``bash docker/`` and just write commands like this:

 .. code:: bash